czh2152215/4152-Project/README.md

 4. LikesController and its View: like, cancel_like
 5. ImageSearchController and its view: upload, search

-# Set up:
+# Framework version:
  - Ruby version: 3.2.2
  - Rails version: 7.1.1
+ - Using 'gem update bundler' Make sure you have your bundle update to the latest version

+# Set up:
+ - Double check the version that you are using
- - run 'bundle install' to installed Gem package
+ - Use 'bundle install' to installed Gem package
+ - Use 'rails db:migrate' to create the database
+ - Use 'rails db:seed' to create a user account, or you can choose to create one later in the signup page
- - run 'rails server -p 8080' to start the project, the project will run at localhost:8080
+ - The you can use 'rails server -p 8080' to start the project, the project will run at localhost:8080

+# Cucumber Testing: